openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None

   :meshlines:
-    The special ``meshlines`` sub-element allows for plotting the boundaries of a tally mesh on top of a plot.
-Only one ``meshlines`` element is allowed per ``plot`` element, and it must contain as attributes or sub-elements a mesh type and a linewidth, as well as an optional color:
+    The ``meshlines`` sub-element allows for plotting the boundaries of a tally mesh on top of a plot.
+Only one ``meshlines`` element is allowed per ``plot`` element, and it must contain as attributes or sub-elements a mesh type and a linewidth.
+Optionally, a color may be specified for the overlay:

     :meshtype:
       The type of the mesh to be plotted.
 Valid options are "tally", "entropy",